2nafish117/react-cafe-admin/README.md

 ## Installation

 1. Clone or download the source
-2. run `npm install react-scripts` from project directory
+2. run `npm install --save react-scripts` from project directory
 3. run `npm install` from project directory

 ## Building and running